JoshuaStorm/meetable/README.md

 A lightweight, no-fuss meeting scheduler.
 Calendar importing saves you the work of cross referencing your calendar with everyone elses, or inputting it by hand.

 ## April 25, 2017 (Josh)
+- Show finalized events on the client side calendar.
 - Oops, left a bug in Temp collection.
-Fixed them!
+Fixed it!
+- Updates to email format.

 ## April 25, 2017 (David)
 + Added scrollbar to left column and makr sure whole page stays eothin vertical viewport.
 Done in a hsfky way but works in  Chrome worh many screen sizes